-When video footage of ACL injuries are studied, there are clear components that occur and lead to injury.
+When video footage of Anterior Cruciate Ligament (ACL) injuries are studied, there are clear components that occur and lead to injuries.
 Some of these components however are exaggerated in females, resulting in increased vulnerability and higher chances of ACL injuries in sports that involve jumping and change of direction such as Australian Rules Football and Soccer.

-We will discuss the common mechanisms in which the ‘at risk’ female athlete lands, contributing to this increase chance of ACL injury.
+We will discuss the common mechanisms in which the ‘at risk’ female athlete lands, contributing to this increased chance of ACL injuries.